- About Winston-Salem

 Every Saturday Year-round; 6 a.m. - 1 p.m.

 Winston-Salem's only year-round Saturday farmers market features locally grown seasonal fruits and vegetables, flowers, jams, jellies, meats, honey, a variety of crafts and fresh baked goods.
-The Dixie Classic Fair Farmers Market is open on the Dixie Classic Fairgrounds every Saturday from 6 a.m. to 1 p.m.
+The Carolina Classic Fair Farmers Market is open on the Carolina Classic Fairgrounds every Saturday from 6 a.m. to 1 p.m.
 For updates on weekly vendors visit their website at www.dcfair.com/farmers-market.

 Tanglewood Park Farmers Market